 In accordance with the Fund Constitution, the Fund fully distributes its distributable income, adjusted for amounts determined by the Responsible Entity, to unitholders by cash or reinvestment.
-The distributions are recognised in the Statement of Comprehensive Income as finance costs attributable to unitholders.
+The distributions are recognised in the Statement of Profit or Loss and Other Comprehensive Income as finance costs attributable to unitholders.

-The Fund aims to make distributions quarterly within 30 days of the end of March, June, September and December.
+The Fund aims to make distributions annually within 30 days of the end of June.
 The Responsible Entity may make additional distributions at its discretion.
 There may be periods when the Fund does not make a distribution.